hugglesfox/snis-live/README.md

 # snis-live
-A bootable live image based of ArchLinux x86_64 customised to run the game Space Nerds In Space by smcameron. https://github.com/smcameron/space-nerds-in-space
+A bootable live image based of ArchLinux x86_64 customised to run the game Space Nerds In Space. https://github.com/smcameron/space-nerds-in-space

 ## Requirements (for building from source)